Priority draft pick

-The priority draft pick is a type of draft selection in the Australian Football League's AFL Draft.
-Priority draft picks are additional draft picks, located at or near the start of the draft, which are given only to the poorest performing teams, to provide additional help for those teams to improve on-field performances in future years.
+The priority draft pick is a type of draft selection in the Australian Football League's AFL draft.
+Priority draft picks are additional draft picks, located at the beginning or end of the first round, which are given only to the poorest performing teams, to provide additional help for those teams to improve on-field performances in future years.
 Prior to 2012, a team automatically received a priority draft pick if its win–loss record met pre-defined eligibility criteria; since 2012, priority draft picks will be awarded on a discretionary basis by the AFL commission.

 The priority draft pick has been the consistent subject of controversy, as several poor-performing teams have been accused of tanking during the later part of the season to ensure that they qualify for the additional draft pick.

 AFL draft

 At the conclusion of each AFL season, there are three AFL drafts: the National Draft, the Pre-Season Draft and the Rookie Draft.
 The National Draft is the most important of the drafts, as it is the primary recruitment method for prospective young players once they reach the age of 18.

 In the draft, the selections are arranged into rounds, with each team having one selection per round.
 Selections in each round are arranged in reverse ladder position order.